rtm516/GeyserMC-wiki/Understanding-the-Config.md

 # Allows custom skulls to be displayed.
 Keeping them enabled may cause a performance decrease on older/weaker devices.
 allow-custom-skulls: true

+# Whether to add (at this time, only) the furnace minecart as a separate item in the game, which normally does not exist in Bedrock Edition.
+# This should only need to be disabled if using a proxy that does not use the "transfer packet" style of server switching.
+# If this is disabled, furnace minecart items will be mapped to hopper minecart items.
+# This option requires a restart of Geyser in order to change its setting.
+add-non-bedrock-items: true

 # Bedrock prevents building and displaying blocks above Y127 in the Nether -
 # enabling this config option works around that by changing the Nether dimension ID
 # to the End ID.
 The main downside to this is that the sky will resemble that of